 The words “above” and “below” after a particular reference indicate the particular reference is present either earlier or later in the main text and it can be identified there by its date.
-Some of the images that appear in the main text have not been transferred to the Topics section.
+Some of the earlier images that appear in the main text have not been transferred to the Topics section.

 The “Site Search” facility allows one to search the whole text for a particular word.

 When searching for a particular subject it also helpful to look in the appropriate Topic which are listed in that section in a detailed index.